Having a mutual interest in 220 MHz Amateur Radio, we do hereby unite to form an Association for our stated purposes.

 Communications or information concerning personal phone numbers, system control information, exact site location, or other personal information shall be considered confidential and may be withheld and handled accordingly by the Association.

-The dues for Regular Membership shall be $15.00 per year, due and payable upon application for membership and yearly thereafter.
-Associate Membership dues shall be $10.00 per year.
-(Amended 4/20/96)
+The dues for Regular Membership shall be $20.00 per year, due and payable upon application for membership and yearly thereafter.
+Associate Membership dues shall be $15.00 per year.
+Members are responsible for renewal before membership expiration.
+The Association shall publish a Member’s expiration date on the Website and on individual mailing labels.
+(Amended 4/20/96, 04/18/09)